muffpy/prefix-to-infix-scheme/README.md

              ((eq? sym (Car list)) list)
              (else (qmem sym (cdr list)))))
 ```
 We define `make-sum` and `make-product` using these tools.
-[PrefixToInfix]((/PrefixToInfix.scm) contains these procedures along with their prediactes.
+[PrefixToInfix.scm](PrefixToInfix.scm) contains these procedures along with their prediactes.

 ## Testing